 - And finally disrupts your HPA Axis, creates hormonal imbalances resulting in weight gain

 This might seem like a strange one but if you think about it when we are emotionally depressed or stressed out we tend to eat more.
 And that tends to be in the form of comforting sugary foods that are definitely going to result in weight gain.
 Those cravings are very difficult to suppress.
-So, rather than trying to conjure up impossible levels of willpower our Holistic Lifestyle Coaches will work with you at your emotional level to try and eliminate the issues at the source.
+So, rather than trying to conjure up impossible levels of willpower our Nutrition and Lifestyle Coaches will work with you at your emotional level to try and eliminate the issues at the source.
 Whether that is feelings of isolation, dealing with stressful situations at work or an argument with your partner, we’re here to listen to you, support you, and provide you with the techniques to improve your outlook on life.

 In part two, we’ll look at some of the less commonly considered components of weight management such as being well hydrated, the toxicity of your internal and external environments, your social network, positive thinking and sunlight exposure.
-You can access How can a Holistic Lifestyle Coach help with weight loss in Singapore: Part 2 here www.levitise.com.sg/manage-weight-loss-in-singapore-part-2.
+You can access How can a Nutrition and Lifestyle Coach help with weight loss in Singapore: Part 2 here www.levitise.com.sg/manage-weight-loss-in-singapore-part-2.

 Health, Happiness and Longevity